Gameboypi/SPW/Retropie image/README.md

 -----

 ### Installing:
-unzip the image and burn it to your sd card using [Etcher](https://etcher.io/) or any similar application.
+Unzip the image and burn it to your SD card using [Etcher](https://etcher.io/) or any similar application.

 -----